This page shows you how to get information about Filestore instances.

 INSTANCE_NAME ZONE TIER CAPACITY_GB FILE_SHARE_NAME IP_ADDRESS STATE CREATE_TIME nfs-loc europe-west1-b BASIC_HDD 1024 nfs1 10.0.5.2 READY 2017-10-09T22:11:28 nfs3 us-central1-c BASIC_HDD 1024 acme 10.0.6.2 READY 2017-11-06T09:37:18

-The following command lists all of the Filestore instances
+The following command lists the Filestore instances in project

 gcloud filestore instances list --project=myproject

 Use one of the following procedures to get information about a specific Filestore instance.

 Go to the Filestore instances page.

 Click the instance ID to open the instance details page.